AmirRezaHamidi/CN_RDTProtocol/README.md

-# Proejct Description: The Transport Layer and ARQ Implementation
+# The Transport Layer and ARQ Implementation

-In this project, I have implemented two well-known ARQ protocols, stop and wait and selective repeat.
-As these protocols are wellknown in the computer network community, there is no need for further discussion.
+In this project, we have implemented two ARQ protocols, stop and wait and selective repeat.
+Since these protocols are well-known in the computer network community, there is no need for further discussion.
 Instead, here we will denote some implementation facets.

 ### Segments and Acks Structure
 1. Sequence number: